Growl1234/RTDProject/source/index.rst

 Here are a few things I want to share with you if you're interested in quantum chemistry and computational chemistry.
 Though you may not feel them useful, I find joy in doing it. 😋

-If there are anything to ask, feel free to simply drop a message in the `GitHub discussions page <https://github.com/Growl1234/RTDProject/discussions>`_.
+If you have any questions, feel free to simply drop a message in the `GitHub discussions page <https://github.com/Growl1234/RTDProject/discussions>`_.
 I'll do my best to check in when I can.

 ----